Harassment & Stalking

 Should I involve the police?

-In some cases, the harassment will be so serious that we will advise you to speak to the police as well as instructing us, if you have not already done so.
+In some cases, the harassment or stalking will be so serious that we will advise you to speak to the police as well as instructing us, if you have not already done so.

 How do I prove harassment?